SQDNK/SQDNK.github.io/_projects/memory.md

 - @param[in] bp Payload of an allocated block
 - @param[out] A free block

-I'm a bit sentimental about this project because it was hard, i spent a lot of time, and my final grade was 99%.
-I maxed out the throughput and utilization metrics but could not get the final 1%.
+For this project, I maxed out the throughput and utilization metrics but could not get the final 1% to achieve a grade of 100%.
-Nonetheless it was very fulfilling.